swansonk14/admet_ai/README.md

 Note: If you get the issue `ImportError: libXrender.so.1: cannot open shared object file: No such file or directory`, run `conda install -c conda-forge xorg-libxrender`.

+TODO: Need to resolve the rdkit-pypi and rdkit conflict and the `Boost.Python` multiprocessing issue.
+Seems to be an issue with installing PyTDC.
+Maybe worth creating two versions of installation, one for prediction and one for reproducing results.

-## TODO: Downlading and applying trained models
+## TODO: Downloading and applying trained models

 TODO